solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 ### Add EXPLAIN option GENERIC_PLAN to display the generic plan for a parameterized query

 Previously, attempting to get an execution plan for a parameterized query was fairly complicated.
-For example, using a prepared statement will have several executions which may required you to execute those all seperately and then put the results together.
-Using the new feature will elimenate those extra steps.
+For example, using a prepared statement will have several executions which may required you to execute those all separately and then put the results together.
+Using the new feature will eliminate those extra steps.

 Attempt to get an execution plan for a parameterized query using the old way: